*Updated February 2022*

 This really shows that when it comes to child development and play, simplicity is often the key.

 When my children were about 5 and 7 years old they really started getting into creating with cardboard.

 They loved raiding the recycling bin for materials.
-They are now 9 and 11 and still do this from time to time.

 The appeal of playing with cardboard doesn’t seem to have a set age group.

 Children from the ages of 12 months to 8 years and perhaps even older still love cardboard.

 Below are some examples and suggestions of how children play with cardboard at various ages.